tosc/vim/README.md

 * Look at neobundle to make installation easier.

 * Improve my gitstatusline.
 Use vimproc or dispatch to refresh it more often.
+* Change how I use my snippets.
+Make things that require a lot of computing power, like finding variables and so on and make those into a global python snippet.
+In the snippets we pick out the things we want to complete it to.
 * Turn all my external helpers into one big one with easy ways to increase functionality.
 	Have my helper in a terminal.
 Keybinding in vim builds and runs in that terminal and shows all output there.
 	Have my git status stuff update in there.